Vikram (1986 Tamil film): Release and reception

 Vikram was released on 29 May 1986.
-Jayamanmadhan of Kalki wrote despite the script having glaring loopholes it can be forgiven however felt when the film shifts to Salamia, the second quarter of the film moves at a camel's pace.
-He concluded the review saying fine this film was talked about but the question is whether the film is a talking point is a question.
+The film was dubbed in Telugu as Agent Vikram to avoid confusion with the Telugu Vikram.
+Jayamanmadhan (a duo) of Kalki wrote despite the script having glaring loopholes it can be forgiven however felt when the film shifts to Salamia, the second quarter of the film moves at a camel's pace.
+The duo concluded the review saying fine this film was talked about but the question is whether the film is a talking point is a question.
+Ananda Vikatan rated the film 42 out of 100.

 According to Haasan, Vikram was unfavourably reviewed by film critics, but became a "commercial hit".
 Haasan donated the proceeds of the film's first show to UNICEF, who were then collecting funds for the welfare of underprivileged children in African continent.

-Legacy
+Spiritual successor

-36 years later, Kamal Haasan reprised his role of Agent Vikram in the 2022 film of the same name written and directed by Lokesh Kanagaraj (a fan of Kamal Haasan and who was born in 1986).
+In 2022, Kamal Haasan reprised his role of Vikram in the spiritual successor with the same name written and directed by Lokesh Kanagaraj.

-Future

-The 2022 film is the second instalment of the LCU after Kaithi.
-Two sequels are in development.